Kazarnovskii mixed pseudovolume: Introduction

-The notion of pseudovolume first appeared in 1981 in the paper~\cite{Ka1} and, as early as its introduction, it was known to the Russian mathematical community as witnessed by Shabat who mentioned pseudovolume in~\cite{Sha} p.~199.
+Though mixed pseudovolume is just a tool in the theory of exponential sums, it seems to deserve at least the same attention as the theory it originated from.
+The notion of pseudovolume first appeared in the 1981 note~\cite{Ka1} and, as early as its introduction, it was known to the Russian mathematical community as witnessed by Shabat, who mentioned pseudovolume in~\cite{Sha} p.~199.
 In 1984 Kazarnovski{\v\i} gave a more detailed construction of pseudovolume in a second paper~\cite{Ka2}, however this second article does not provide proofs for all the theorems stated in the first one.
-The subsequent papers~\cite{Ka3,Ka4,Ka5,Ka6,Ka7,Ka8,Ka9} are concerned with interesting analytic and combinatorial investigations in which, however, the pseudovolume does not play a prominent role.
-Since then Kazarnovski{\v\i} pseudovolume seemed to have been forgotten until 2003, when the notion got new attention in integral geometry~\cite{Ale}.
-Then the papers~\cite{Ka10,Ka11} by Kazarnovski{\v\i} briefly provide further details about pseudovolume and its vanishing condition in the polytopal case.
+The subsequent papers~\cite{Ka3,Ka4,Ka5,Ka6,Ka7,Ka8,Ka9} deal with interesting analytic and combinatorial investigations in which, however, pseudovolume does not play a prominent role.
+Since 1984 Kazarnovski{\v\i} pseudovolume seemed to have been forgotten until 2003, when the notion got new attention in integral geometry~\cite{Ale}.
+Then the papers~\cite{Ka10,Ka11} by Kazarnovski{\v\i} briefly provided further details about pseudovolume and its vanishing condition in the polytopal case.
+In his most recent paper~\cite{Ka12}, Kazarnovski{\v\i} builds an intersection theory for exponential sums in which the intersection index of $n$ exponential hypersurfaces is equal to the mixed pseudovolume of their Newton polyhedra.

-In 2001 Alain Yger drew my attention toward exponential sums; in order to investigate their geometry I started my PhD under his supervision by conducting a thorough study of Kazarnovski{\v\i}'s seminal paper \cite{Ka1} and looking for fully detailed proofs of the main results included therein.
-The present paper is a substantial expansion of the first chapter of my thesis~\cite{Sil}, its intentionally elementary style aims at making the reading as accessible as possible, the exposition is sometimes redundant: some results, especially in low dimension, can be deduced by more general ones, nevertheless I inserted them to ease the understanding or to emphasise the use of particular methods which are valid just in special situations.
+In 2001 Yger drew my attention towards the geometry of exponential sums and I started my PhD under his supervision by conducting a thorough study of Kazarnovski{\v\i}'s seminal paper \cite{Ka1} and looking for fully detailed proofs of the main results included therein.
+The present paper is a substantial expansion of the first chapter of my thesis~\cite{Sil}, its intentionally elementary style aims at making the reading as accessible as possible, the exposition is sometimes redundant: some results, especially in low dimension, can be deduced by more general ones, nevertheless I inserted them to ease the understanding or to emphasize the use of particular methods which are valid just in special situations.
 I also tried to give a self-contained presentation with the following two notable exceptions: several complex variables and the theory of currents, at least at an introductory level.
-The reader should have some acquaintance with this topics and is referred to~\cite{Dem},~\cite{Ran} or \cite{LeGr}.
+The reader should be familiar with these topics and is possibly referred to~\cite{Dem},~\cite{Ran} or \cite{LeGr}.